ludblaschikoff/WOOF/README.md

 # #Fastq2BAM - Read filter and mapping
 - Scripts to analyze modern HTS data (DOGPT12-DOGPT79) from preprocessing to mapping.
 - Scripts to analyze modern HTS data (Dabase_data) from preprocessing to mapping.
-- (SCRIPTS_IN_PROGRESS)/Modern_data_processing has SCRIPTS being developed to improve future analysis.
+- (SCRIPTS_IN_PROGRESS) has SCRIPTS being developed to improve future analysis.

 # #FILO - Mitochondrial Filogenies